eliaspfe/Project_Tool_to_analyse_complexity_sorting_algorythm/readme.md

 - **Missing API Key:** Ensure that your `.env` file is correctly set up with a valid API key.
 - **Dependency Issues:** If packages are missing, try re-running `pip install -r requirements.txt`.
 - **Wrong Python version:** Make sure you are using the right version of python (version 3.12.2 should work fine).

+## Testing
+The implemented Test `Test_procedure.py` is there to test the quality of the system prompt and shows how well the LLM can determine space- and time-complexity of certain algorithms.